Control-Aware Scheduling for Low Latency Wireless Systems with Deep Learning: Simulation Results

 \section{Simulation Results}

 We perform a series of simulations on latency-constrained wireless control systems to evaluate the performance the learning method in and the resulting control-aware scheduling policies.
 We generate a series $m=9$ systems with closed-loop gains $\hbA_i \sim \text{Uniform}(0.85,0.95)$ and open-loop gains $\mathring{\bbA}_i \sim \text{Uniform}(1.01,1.2)$.
 The variance for all system noise $\bbw_i$ is set to be $W=1$.
 All such systems send their state information over a shared wireless channel with $n=2$ independent channels with a total latency constraint of $t_{\max} = 0.5$ ms. A latency bound of this order is typical of industrial control systems such as printing machines and presses \cite{ashraf2016ultra}.
 We further assume that the states of the systems are confined to the box $[-10,10]$.
-In simulations, we substitute the fully-connected DNN with the more practically efficient graph convolutional neural network architecture with 5 layers with filter banks of size [10,20,50,50,20]---see \cite{gama2019convolutional} for details on this architecture.
+In simulations, we utilize a DNN with 2 layers of size 2000 and 1000, with ReLU activation functions.
+For the policy distribution $\pi_{\bbphi(\bbw,\bbtheta)}$, we utilize a Beta distribution scaled between $ [1.6,9.0]$ to select $\bbmu$ and a Bernoulli distribution to select $\bbSigma$.

-With the scheduling architecture given in Figure \ref{fig_multi} for 5 channels and 20 systems, at each control scheduling interval each system is given a data rate $\mu_i$ and a set of channels to transmit on.
+With the scheduling architecture given in Figure \ref{fig_multi} for 2 channels and 9 systems, at each control scheduling interval each system is given a data rate $\mu_i$ and a set of channels to transmit on.
 In our simulations, we use the modulation and coding schemes (MCS) of the next-generation IEEE 802.11ax Wi-Fi protocol as a representative architecture for data rate selection and packet error rate computation.
-As such, the continuous data rates $\mu_i$ are selected in an interval of $[1.6, 13]$ and rounded down to the nearest discrete MCS selection given in 802.11ax---see \cite{liu2014ieee} for details on the MCS tables given in this protocol.
+As such, the continuous data rates $\mu_i$ are selected in an interval of $[1.6, 10]$ and rounded down to the nearest discrete MCS selection given in 802.11ax---see \cite{liu2014ieee} for details on the MCS tables given in this protocol.
 The corresponding transmission time $\tau(\mu)$ is then calculated assuming a fixed packet size of 100 bytes and the packet delivery rate $q(h,\mu)$ is computed using the associated AWGN error curve (scaled by the effective SNR given channel conditions).